 Their regular season runs from late October through mid April, and all home games are played at the Oracle Arena in Oakland.

-For the last two consecutive years, the Warriors have made it to the NBA Finals against the same team, the Cleveland Cavaliers, winning in 2015 and losing the title in 2016.
-In total, the franchise has won four championships.
+For the last three consecutive years, the Warriors have made it to the NBA Finals against the same team, the Cleveland Cavaliers, winning in 2015, losing the title in 2016, and winning again in 2017.
+In total, the franchise has won five championships.
 If you are anywhere close to the area during a game, I highly recommend these San Francisco sports events.

 The 49ers are San Francisco's NFL team, though they have recently moved to Levi's Stadium in Santa Clara, about an hour south of SF.